exonum/exonum-doc/src/get-started/create-service.md

 [the blockchain state](../glossary.md#blockchain-state).
 The method [should return](../architecture/services.md#state-hash) a vector of hashes of the [Merkelized service tables](../glossary.md#merklized-indices).
-As the wallets table is not Merkelized, the returned value should be an empty vector, `vec![]`.
+As the wallets table is not Merkelized (a simplifying assumption discussed at the beginning of the tutorial), the returned value should be an empty vector, `vec![]`.

 The remaining method, `public_api_handler`, creates a REST `Handler` to process web requests to the node.
 We will use it to receive transactions via REST API